Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Decomposition of the low-energy electric dipole strength

 \section{Decomposition of the low-energy electric dipole strength}

-A decomposition of the LEDS is performed for the example of $^{124}$Sn illustrated in Fig.~\ref{fig1}.
+A decomposition of the LEDS performed for the example of $^{120}$Sn is illustrated in Fig.~\ref{fig1}(a).
 The following contributions to the total GSF are considered: a low-energy tail of the IVGDR, a spin-flip M1 resonance, an upbend at very low energies and one or two (when demanded by the data) E1 resonances.
-The generalized Lorentzian model (solid blue line in Fig.~\ref{fig1}) is chosen to describe the IVGDR part \cite{Capote2009}
+The generalized Lorentzian model \cite{Capote2009} (solid blue line) is chosen to describe the IVGDR part.

-with $E_{\rm IVGDR}$, $\Gamma_{\rm IVGDR}$, $\sigma_{\rm IVGDR}$ being the IVGDR centroid energy, width, and maximum cross section, respectively. $\Gamma_{KMF}$ corresponds to a temperature-dependent width in the Kadmenskii-Markushev-Furman model \cite{Kadmenskii1983}, where $T_f$ refers to final states.
 It is the only empirical or microscopic model capable of accounting simultaneously for the low-energy flank of the IVGDR and a relatively flat strength distribution at very low energies ($2 - 4$ MeV).

 Data on the M1 spin-flip resonance are available (green points) in the energy region from 6 to about 12 MeV from Ref.~\cite{Bassauer2020b} and show broad distributions.
 They are parameterized by a single Lorentzian (dashed green line).
 The upbend at very low energies is described by exponential functions (dashed gray line).
 The determination of parameters is described in Ref.~\cite{Markova2024}, but its details have no influence on the present results.
 Finally, additional resonances on top of the tail of the IVGDR are assumed to be Gaussian (shaded red and violet areas).
 All parameters are determined by a simultaneous fit (dark red line) to the combined Oslo (blue points and error band) and $(p,p^\prime)$ (orange points and error band) data described above.
 An in-depth discussion of the decomposition is provided in Ref.~\cite{Markova2024}.
+A corresponding fit of the theoretical strength distribution shown in Fig.~\ref{fig1}(b) is discussed in the next Section.